IN THE COURTS

 The above decisions suggest that in exceptional circumstances, courts may impose individualized exceptions to the federal law that imposes a lifetime firearm ban on the basis of an involuntary mental commitment.
 Even then, the decisions do not cast doubt on the overall constitutionality of laws prohibiting gun possession by individuals whose mental illnesses or mental health history currently makes them a risk to themselves or others: the Tyler and Keyes decisions apply only to the specific plaintiffs in those cases, who alleged that their commitment took place many years ago, and who were required by the reviewing courts to show that they had recovered from mental illness.
 And, of course, the decisions do not cast doubt on the constitutionality of laws disarming other dangerous people, like domestic abusers or people subject to restraining orders.

 Courts have relied on similar reasoning to uphold laws prohibiting the carry of firearms in sensitive public areas.
-As with conditions on the commercial sale of firearms, “laws forbidding the carrying of firearms in sensitive places such as schools and government buildings” are among the presumptively lawful regulatory measures Heller recognized.136 Since the Heller list is non-exhaustive,137 courts have upheld laws prohibiting guns in a variety of sensitive public areas (in addition to schools and government buildings).
+As with conditions on the commercial sale of firearms, “laws forbidding the carrying of firearms in sensitive places such as schools and government buildings” are among the presumptively lawful regulatory measures Heller recognized.149 Since the Heller list is non-exhaustive,150 courts have upheld laws prohibiting guns in a variety of sensitive public areas (in addition to schools and government buildings).
 Courts have also upheld such laws by applying intermediate scrutiny.
-Overall, under either approach, the vast majority of courts have upheld laws:
+The Supreme Court’s upcoming decision in NYSRPA v.
+Bruen may provide hints or articulate a new process for determining what locations may qualify as “sensitive” in the process of examining the application of the Second Amendment outside of the home.
+Overall, the vast majority of lower courts leading up to Bruen have thus far upheld sensitive-places laws:

 Courts across the country have also upheld numerous other laws regulating firearms, including those related to: